Ecotricity logotype 0345 555 7100

 In Transport

-One of our main initiatives in transport is The Electric Highway, a charging network for electric vehicles across Britain.
-Using The Electric Highway, motorists can charge their EVs using clean, green electricity, generated renewably with wind and sun power.
-We are also active in the development of high performance electric cars and motorbikes.
+One of our main initiatives in transport was The Electric Highway, a charging network for electric vehicles across Britain, which we sold to Gridserve in 2021.
+Using The Electric Highway, motorists could charge their EVs using clean, green electricity, generated renewably with wind and sun power.
+We've also been active in the development of high performance electric cars and motorbikes.

 In Food